Electrical & Electronics — Cambodia

 Certification Introduction

-Cambodia implements mandatory ISC (Industrial Standards of Cambodia) certification for electrical and electronic products, governed by the Cambodian Industrial Standards Institute.
-It is a statutory requirement for products to circulate in the Cambodian market and obtain customs clearance.
-The applicable scope covers common electrical and electronic products, including home appliances, IT equipment, audio-visual equipment, lighting products, power adapters and other categories that have potential risks to consumer safety.
+Cambodia implements mandatory ISC (Industrial Standards of Cambodia) certification for electrical and electronic products, which is under the jurisdiction of the Industrial Standards Department of Cambodia.
+It is a legal requirement for products to circulate in the Cambodian market and pass customs clearance, and the scope of application covers common electrical and electronic products, including household appliances, IT equipment, audio-visual equipment, lighting products, power adapters and other categories that pose potential risks to consumer safety.

 Laws and Regulations

-In 2006, the Ministry of Industry and Energy and the Ministry of Commerce of Cambodia jointly issued mandatory certification requirements for electrical and electronic products and other categories.
-The current certification system is implemented by the Industrial Standards Institute (ISC) under the Ministry of Industry, Science, Technology and Innovation (MISTI) of Cambodia, which implements classified management for mandatory and non-mandatory products.
-Electrical and electronic products included in the mandatory catalog must obtain certification before they can be imported and placed on the market.
-The specific catalog of regulated products shall be subject to the latest official announcement issued by ISC.
+In 2006, the Ministry of Industry and Energy of Cambodia and the Ministry of Commerce jointly issued mandatory certification requirements for categories including electrical and electronic products.
+The current certification system is implemented by the Industrial Standards Department (ISC) under the Ministry of Industry, Science, Technology and Innovation (MISTI) of Cambodia, and implements mandatory and non-mandatory classified management.
+Electrical and electronic products in the mandatory catalog must obtain certification before they can be imported and placed on the market.
+The specific catalog of controlled products shall be subject to the latest official announcement of ISC.

 Technical Requirements

-- Safety performance: Comply with ISC safety standards formulated based on IEC international standards (e.g. ISC 62233).
-Products must pass tests including insulation, voltage resistance, temperature rise and grounding continuity to eliminate electric shock and fire risks.
+Safety Performance: Comply with ISC safety standards developed based on IEC international standards (such as ISC 62233), and products must pass tests including insulation, voltage resistance, temperature rise, and grounding continuity to eliminate electric shock and fire risks.

-- Electromagnetic Compatibility (EMC): Must meet the requirements of ISC CISPR series standards to avoid electromagnetic interference to surrounding equipment.
+Electromagnetic Compatibility (EMC): Products must meet the requirements of ISC CISPR series standards to avoid electromagnetic interference to surrounding equipment.

 Certification Process